JohnnyMirza/CCloudMetrics_to_Splunk/README.md

-# Confluent Clound Metrics API Collector - To Splunk
+# Confluent Cloud Metrics API Collector - To Splunk

 - Collect CCloud Metrics from the Metrics API (V1 at this stage), and prodouce into another cluster/topic.
 Then Sink to Splunk for Dashboarding.